ortoniKC/ortoni-report/readme.md

 We value your feedback and contributions!
 For issues, suggestions, or contributions, visit our [GitHub repository](https://github.com/ortoniKC/ortoni-report).

-Thank you for choosing OrtoniReport.
+Thank you for choosing Ortoni Report.
 We're committed to enhancing your Playwright testing experience.

 ---

 **LetCode with Koushik**

 ---